© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval town defences, 183m south east of church of St Mary and St Lawrence, and 335m north east of Bolsover Castle is a scheduled monument protected by Historic England under reference 1007053.
 View the official record →

-Medieval town defences is an ancient monument located in Derbyshire, England, positioned approximately 183 metres south east of the Church of St Mary and St Lawrence and 335 metres north east of Bolsover Castle.
+Medieval town defences is a series of earthwork fortifications located in Bolsover, Derbyshire, positioned approximately 183 metres south-east of the Church of St Mary and St Lawrence and 335 metres north-east of Bolsover Castle.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007053.

 Medieval town defences, 183m south east of church of St Mary and St Lawrence, and 335m north east of Bolsover Castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007053.